 YNAB’s Loan Planner: How It Works

-Step One: You Acquire a Loan
+Step One: Add a Loan Account to Your Budget

 Loans generally originate from big expensive things that are hard to pay for in one fell swoop: think cars, college, houses, that sort of thing.

 To help you understand the power of the Loan Planner, we’ve got a story to illustrate:

 Meet Ellie.
 Ellie is the very proud owner of a new-to-her car.
 She immediately named the car Sandy the SUV, and it’s a pretty little zoom zoom with beige leather interior, heated seats, and a retractable sunroof.